 2. Technical Education Promotes Productivity and Self-Reliance

 Skills learned in the course of technical education are more than just experiences you acquired while doing homework assignments.
 They teach you practical ways to apply your knowledge, show you that you can directly influence the world, make you more pro-active and self-reliant.
 A person having some kind of technical education not just becomes a valuable asset for a company that may need a specialist in this field; he/she acquires sufficient leverage to engage in entrepreneurship.
+Professionals like Kamau Bobb, Google's Director of STEM Education Strategy sees that technical education just like STEM education emphasizes self-reliance, practical application, and the potential for graduates to make a positive impact in their chosen fields, whether through employment in specialized roles or by pursuing entrepreneurial endeavors.

 3. Technical Education Improves the Health of Community as a Whole